Black History Month

-Black History Month is an annual observance originating in the United States, where it is also known as African-American History Month.
-It has received official recognition from governments in the United States and Canada, and more recently has been observed in Ireland and the United Kingdom.
-It began as a way of remembering important people and events in the history of the African diaspora.
-It is celebrated in February in the United States and Canada, while in Ireland and the United Kingdom it is observed in October.
+Black History Month is an annually observed commemorative month originating in the United States, where it is also known as African-American History Month.
+It began as a way of remembering events and important people of Sub-Saharan African and Afro-Caribbean ancestry. initially lasting a week before becoming a month-long observation since 1970.
+It is celebrated in February in the United States and Canada, where it has received official recognition from governments, and more recently has also been celebrated in Ireland and the United Kingdom where it is observed in October.